DomResc/docker-backup-tools/README.md

 - Store backups on a separate disk/server for safety
 - Regularly test the restore process on non-production volumes
 - Set an appropriate retention policy to manage disk space
+- Use the `-s/--skip-used` flag for backup during high traffic times
+- Consider using higher compression levels for long-term archival

 ## Troubleshooting